 - MailChimp for email marketing.

-Most of the larger companies with marketing training schemes offer a structured continuing professional development (CPD) programme, in addition to in-house training to help develop specific skills.
+Companies with marketing training schemes usually offer a structured continuing professional development (CPD) programme, in addition to in-house training to help develop specific skills.
 Many also provide financial support to undertake professional qualifications, such as those offered by the CIM.

 - CAM Level 4 Diploma in Digital Marketing;